 40 Percent Rule

-An April 5, 2001, the Texas Natural Resource Conservation Commission issued an Agreed Order which states that when the reservoir system storage is less than 40%, but equal to or greater then 30% of total system storage capacity, the City will implement time of day outdoor watering restrictions.
-Additionally, the target inflows to Nueces Bay are reduced to 1,200 acre feet per month.
-The 40 Percent Rule is also part of the Corpus Christi’s Drought Contingency Plan as approved by the Corpus Christi City Council through Ordinance 34605 on October 9, 2001.
+On April 5, 2001, the Texas Natural Resource Conservation Commission issued an Agreed Order which states that when the reservoir system storage is less than 40%, but equal to or greater than 30% of total system storage capacity, the City will implement time of day outdoor watering restrictions.
+Additionally, the target inflows to Nueces Bay are reduced to 1,200-acre-feet per month.
+The 40 Percent Rule is also part of Corpus Christi's Drought Contingency Plan as approved by the Corpus Christi City Council through Ordinance 34605 on October 9, 2001.

 30 Percent Rule